 Containing pressure prints with handset letterpress on kozo and lokta papers, I AM is stab bound in an edition of 25 copies.

-Collections: Bainbridge Museum of Art, Baylor University, Bibliotheca Librorum apud Artificem, College of William & Mary, Mount Holyoke College, Ohio University, Penn State University, Scripps College, Shawnee &Topeka County Public Library, Stanford University, Swarthmore College, University of California at Berkeley, University of California at Los Angeles, University of California at Santa Barbara, University of Delaware, University of Southern California, University of Texas at San Antonio, Yale University, and private collections
+Collections: Bainbridge Museum of Art, Baylor University, Bibliotheca Librorum apud Artificem, College of William & Mary, Mount Holyoke College, Ohio University, Penn State University, Scripps College, Shawnee &Topeka County Public Library, Smith College, Stanford University, Swarthmore College, University of California at Berkeley, University of California at Irvine, University of California at Los Angeles, University of California at Santa Barbara, University of Delaware, University of Illinois at Urbana-Champaign, University of North Carolina at Chapel Hill, University of Southern California, University of Texas at San Antonio, Yale University, and private collections